ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 ------------------------------

 You can also use ``docker compose`` to launch your containers, even when launching a single container.
-This can be a convenient way to run complex docker commands (like the one above) without having to remember all the CLI arguments Here is a docker-compose file which is equivalent to the ``docker run`` command above:
+This can be a convenient way to run complex Docker commands (like the one above) without having to remember all the CLI arguments Here is a docker-compose file which is equivalent to the ``docker run`` command above:

 .. code-block:: yaml